rosejn/osc-clj/README.md

   http://github.com/overtone/osc-clj

+### Example Usage

-Eventually there will be more documentation for this library.
-In the meantime we recommend you take a look at fns in the osc namespace and also see the library in use within the context of Project Overtone, located here:
+For an example of this library in use within the check out Overtone, located here:

   http://github.com/overtone/overtone